minsuk000/minsuk000.github.com/_posts/2016-06-13-bayes-factor.markdown

 Since $$(n+1/\tau^2)\widetilde y^2/(2\sigma^2)=O_p(1)$$, when the data is generated from $$M_0$$, the evidence in favor of $$M_0$$ ($$1/BF_{10}(y)$$) is determined by i) the value of $$\tau^2$$, and ii) the model prior ratio $$\frac{\pi(M_1)}{\pi(M_0)}$$.
 Surprisingly, as $$\tau^2$$ increases, the resulting evidence more prefers $$M_0$$, because of the $$\tau^{-1}$$ term.
 When $$\tau^2$$ is very large, the prior would have sparse density around the null value $$0$$, which results in a nonlocal-like prior ([Johson and Rossel, 2010](https://www.stat.tamu.edu/~vjohnson/files/JRSSB.72.2.2010.143-170.pdf)).
 Actually, that is the reason why nonlocal priors provide a model selection that has a stronger sparsity compared to that from local priors.

-Under Gaussian sequence models or linear regression models, there has been deep investigations in theories regarding model selection problems such as [Castillo and van der vaart.
+Under Gaussian sequence models or linear regression models, there have been deep investigations in theories regarding model selection problems, such as [Castillo and van der vaart.
 (2012)](https://projecteuclid.org/euclid.aos/1351602537) and  [Bontemps (2011)](https://arxiv.org/pdf/1009.1370.pdf) in situations where the number of parameter increases as the sample size increases.
-Even though the parameter is multiple in high-dimensional situations, the Bayesian model selection procedure is similar with the above example.
+Even though the parameters are multiple in high-dimensional situations, the Bayesian model selection procedure is similar with the above example.
 The key is to control multiplicity problems, and it can be handled by  i) priors on the parameters, ii) model priors, or iii) both.

 Some people might be curious about the fact that the very flat Gaussian prior with large $$\tau^2$$ results in a strong evidence in favor of sparsity  regarding $$\theta$$, as the shape of the prior is exactly opposite of that of the [Baysian lasso](http://www.stat.ufl.edu/~casella/Papers/Lasso.pdf).
-One remark is that Bayesian lasso is not for Bayesian hypothesis tests or model selections, but for an estimation perspective.
-Strong shrinkage effects of the Bayesian lasso result from more spiky shape at the null value, but the Bayesian lasso prior (double-exponential priors) does not results in a strong evidence in favor of sparsity when it is used for Bayesian hypothesis tests or model selections.
+One remark is that the Bayesian lasso is not for Bayesian hypothesis tests or model selections, but for an estimation perspective.
+Strong shrinkage effects of the Bayesian lasso result from more spiky shape at the null value, but the Bayesian lasso prior (double-exponential priors) does not results in strong evidence in favor of sparsity when it is used for Bayesian hypothesis tests or model selections.
 Sounds controversial, huh?